awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  To create an Aurora MySQL cluster with parallel query, add new instances to it, or perform other administrative operations, you use the same AWS Management Console and AWS CLI techniques that you do with other Aurora MySQL clusters\.
 You can create a new cluster to work with parallel query\.
 You can also create a DB cluster to work with parallel query by restoring from a snapshot of a MySQL\-compatible Aurora DB cluster\.
 If you aren't familiar with the process for creating a new Aurora MySQL cluster, you can find background information and prerequisites in [Creating an Amazon Aurora DB cluster](Aurora.CreateInstance.md)\.

- However, certain options are different:
-+  When you choose an Aurora MySQL engine version, we recommend that you choose the latest engine that is compatible with MySQL 5\.7\.
-Currently, Aurora MySQL 2\.09 or higher, and certain Aurora MySQL versions that are compatible with MySQL 5\.6 support parallel query\.
-You have more flexibility to turn parallel query on and off, or use parallel query with existing clusters, if you use Aurora MySQL 1\.23 or 2\.09 and higher\.
+When you choose an Aurora MySQL engine version, we recommend that you choose the latest one available\.
+Currently, Aurora MySQL versions 2\.09 and higher support parallel query\.
+You have more flexibility to turn parallel query on and off, or use parallel query with existing clusters, if you use Aurora MySQL 2\.09 and higher\.
-+  Only for Aurora MySQL before version 1\.23: When you create or restore the DB cluster, make sure to choose the **parallelquery** engine mode\.

  Whether you create a new cluster or restore from a snapshot, you use the same techniques to add new DB instances that you do with other Aurora MySQL clusters\.